skywalkery/blazegraph-dotnetrdf0/README.md

 # dotNetRDF-blazegraph

-Blazegraph connector using dotNetRDF.
+Blazegraph connector using dotNetRDF

 Usage:
 Download dll’s from the link and add to the project or include them by the NuGet.
 Look at the https://bitbucket.org/dotnetrdf/dotnetrdf/wiki/User%20Guide dotNetRDF documentation.

 Examples of using Blazegraph connector:

-Create new graph
+#Create new graph

 BlazegraphConnector connector = new BlazegraphConnector("http://localhost:9999/bigdata/");